chmouel/pipelines-as-code/docs/content/docs/guide/resolver.md

 ### Remote HTTP URL from a private repository

-If you are using the `GitHub` or the `GitLab` provider and If the remote task URL uses the same host as where the repository CRD is, Pipelines-as-Code will use the  provided token to fetch the URL using the GitHub or GitLab API.
+If you are using the `GitHub` or the `GitLab` provider and the remote task URL uses the same host as where the repository CRD is, Pipelines-as-Code will use the provided token to fetch the URL using the GitHub or GitLab API.

 #### GitHub

-When using the GitHub provider if you have a repository URL looking like this :
+When using the GitHub provider, if you have a repository URL looking like this:

 <https://github.com/organization/repository>

-and the remote HTTP URLs is a referenced GitHub "blob" URL:
+and the remote HTTP URL is a referenced GitHub "blob" URL:

 <https://github.com/organization/repository/blob/mainbranch/path/file>

-If the remote HTTP URL has a slash (/) in the branch name you will need to HTML encode with the `%2F` character, example:
+If the remote HTTP URL has a slash (/) in the branch name, you will need to HTML encode it with the `%2F` character, for example:

 <https://github.com/organization/repository/blob/feature%2Fmainbranch/path/file>

-It will be use the GitHub API with the generated token to fetch that file.
+It will use the GitHub API with the generated token to fetch that file.
-This allows you to reference a task or a pipeline from a private repository easily.
+This allows you to easily reference a task or a pipeline from a private repository.

-GitHub app token are scoped to the owner or organization where the repository is located.
+GitHub app tokens are scoped to the owner or organization where the repository is located.
-If you are using the GitHub webhook method you are able to fetch any private or public repositories on any organization where the personal token is allowed.
+If you are using the GitHub webhook method, you are able to fetch any private or public repositories on any organization where the personal token is allowed.

-There is settings you can set in the Pipelines-as-Code `Configmap` to control that behaviour, see the `secret-github-app-token-scoped` and `secret-github-app-scope-extra-repos` settings in the [settings documentation](/docs/install/settings).
+There are settings you can configure in the Pipelines-as-Code `ConfigMap` to control this behavior; see the `secret-github-app-token-scoped` and `secret-github-app-scope-extra-repos` settings in the [settings documentation](/docs/install/settings).

 #### GitLab

-This same applies to `GitLab` URL as directly copied from `GitLab` UI like this:
+This same principle applies to `GitLab` URLs as directly copied from the `GitLab` UI like this:

 <https://gitlab.com/organization/repository/-/blob/mainbranch/path/file>